animal-tree/Writing-stuff/Stuff73-Too-Many-Ideas-For-Context.md

 (2) Elizabeth Warren could've done better.

-(3) There's a physiological thing involving Transcendental Meditation and the trachea, which is protected by some cartilage that is the only part of this that is gendered.
+(3) There's a physiological thing involving Transcendental Meditation and the trachea[^1], which is protected by some cartilage that is the only part of this that is gendered.

 I was a feminist before you.

 Women can have Adam's apples too.

 Thank you for attending my AP class, now get out.

+[^1]: And "air element" and breath.